-This JSON file can be edited, for example to change text strings, and reapplied to the same file from which it was extracted:
+This JSON file can be edited, for example to change text strings, and reapplied with cpdf-replace-struct-tree out.json in.pdf -o out.pdf.

-'''

-cpdf -replace-struct-tree out.json in.pdf -o out.pdf

-'''

 If extra objects are required, they should be introduced with negative object numbers: cpdf will renumber them on import so as not to clash with any existing numbers.

-To remove a structure tree from a PDF, we can use -remove-dict-entry from Chapter 20, in other words:
+To remove a structure tree from a PDF, we can use -remove-dict-entry from Chapter 20 i.e cpdf -remove-dict-entry /StructTreeRoot in.pdf -o out.pdf.

-'''

-cpdf -remove-dict-entry /StructTreeRoot in.pdf -o out.pdf

-'''